 Every tortoise carries worms.
-However, if a tortoise’s natural immunity is compromised, perhaps by stress, hibernation, or sickness, these parasites could adversely affect its health.
+Unfortunately, if a tortoise’s natural immunity is compromised by stress, hibernation, or sickness, internal parasites like worms could adversely affect its health.

-You can tell your tortoise has worms by checking its feces, as small spaghetti-like creatures in a tortoise’s feces are worms.
+You can tell if a tortoise has worms by checking its feces, as the small spaghetti-like creatures in a tortoise’s feces are worms.

-Other signs of parasites include loss of appetite, diarrhea, nausea, and fatigue.
-If you notice these symptoms, take your tortoise to a herp vet for fecal matter testing.
+Other signs of worms include inappetence, diarrhea, nausea, and fatigue.
+If you observe these signs and symptoms, take the tortoise to a herp veterinarian for fecal matter testing.

 Most tortoises are treated with deworming medication.
-You should also clean your tortoise’s enclosure, separate it from other pets, and wear gloves during handling.
+You should also clean the tortoise’s enclosure and separate it from other pets.

 Why Do Tortoises Get Worms?

 Infested tortoises pass worm eggs from their body via fecal matter.
-These eggs can accumulate rapidly in the environment that your tortoise is living in, especially if it is a confined space.
+These eggs accumulate in the tortoise’s environment, especially if it’s a confined space.

 They can contaminate food, water, and substrate.
-From here, they make their way back inside your tortoise’s body or into new, non-infected tortoises.
+Then, they make their way back inside the tortoise’s body or into worm-free tortoises.

 Exposure To Other Tortoises

-If you have several tortoises in one enclosure and a member gets worms, all tortoises sharing that enclosure are vulnerable.
-They may acquire worms via contaminated food, water, or substrate.
+If you have several tortoises in one enclosure and one gets worms, all tortoises sharing that enclosure are vulnerable.
+They may get worms due to contaminated food, water, or substrate.

-You can’t assume that buying a new tortoise means buying a worm-free tortoise.
-That’s especially true if it has lived with other tortoises before.
+You can’t assume that buying a new tortoise means it’ll be worm-free.

-Whether you place your tortoise indoors or outdoors, it still has a limited area to live in.
-Unlike in the wild, it cannot roam over bigger distances.
-Hence, it’s more likely to encounter a significant parasitic egg buildup.
+Whether you put the tortoise indoors or outdoors, it still has a limited area to live.
+Unlike in the wild, it can’t roam over greater distances.
+Hence, it’s more likely to encounter a parasitic egg buildup.

 This is because worm eggs can live and survive in the environment for quite some time.
-If you don’t clean your tortoise’s enclosure often, the risk for worm infestation will increase.
+If you don’t clean the tortoise’s enclosure often, the risk of a worm infestation increases.

 It’s easy for a tortoise to re-infest itself with worms.
-Oxyurid worms, also known as pinworms, lay infectious eggs that hatch in the tortoise’s intestinal tract once the tortoise swallows them.
+Oxyurid worms, also known as pinworms, lay infectious eggs that hatch in the tortoise’s intestinal tract once it consumes them.

 Wild tortoises may be able to live healthier lives with worms without any undue harm.
-This is because pet tortoises get stressed due to:
+This is because pet tortoises get stressed by the following factors:

 What Do Tortoise Worms Look Like?

-If you notice white worms in tortoise poop, take note.
-The most common types of worms found in tortoises are members of the nematode group.
+You’ve found white worms in tortoises’ poop.
+The most common types of worms are members of the nematode group.
 What do worms look like in tortoise poo, and how can you tell them apart?

-According to BMC Veterinary Research, oxyurids are the most common parasitic worms found in tortoises.
+According to BMC Veterinary Research, oxyurids are tortoises’ most common parasitic worms.
 They’re known as pinworms due to their appearance as small, white, or cream-colored pieces of thread.

 Pinworms are mainly discovered in European pet tortoises, particularly in Hermann’s and horsefield species.
-They’re notably small parasites, measuring only 1.5 to 7mm (0.06 to 0.28 inches) in length.
+They’re notably small parasites, measuring only 1.5 to 7 mm (0.06 to 0.28 inches).

-To spot in tortoise poop, look for tiny, white, or cream-colored pieces that look like cotton threads.
-These are pinworms and can be difficult to see with the naked eye because of their size and color.
+To spot pinworms in tortoises’ poop, look for tiny, white, or cream-colored pieces that look like cotton threads.
+These can be difficult to see with the naked eye due to their size and color.

-Sometimes, the presence of pinworms in tortoise poop is not necessarily a bad thing.
-Their movements inside your tortoise’s gut may help break up the food as it gets digested.
-This can make it easier for your tortoise to absorb nutrients in its body.
+Sometimes, the presence of pinworms in tortoise poop isn’t a bad thing.
+Their movements inside the tortoise’s gut can break up the food as it’s digested, making it easier to absorb nutrients.

-However, if your tortoise displays signs of illness, then the amount is too great, or your tortoise is contending with the wrong kind of worm.
-This will need intervention from your vet.
+However, if the tortoise shows signs of illness, the number of worms is too great, or the tortoise has the wrong kind of worms.

-Roundworms in tortoises are much easier to spot since they are larger than pinworms.
-To spot them in your tortoise’s poo, look for small, white, or light brown strands that look like spaghetti.
+Roundworms are much easier to spot since they are larger than pinworms.
+To spot them in a tortoise’s poop, look for small, white, or light brown strands that look like spaghetti.

-The presence of roundworms is dangerous, as they feed on digested food and cause malnourishment.
-They can also travel from the intestines to other body parts, affecting their functionality and putting your pet’s health in danger.
+Roundworms are dangerous, as they feed on digested food and cause malnourishment.
+They can also travel from the intestines to other body parts, affecting their functionality.

 Signs of Worms in Tortoises